SenthilNayagan/senthilnayagan.github.io/_pages/comment-policy.md

 Written by **Disqus**.
 Refer the official comment policy [here](https://help.disqus.com/en/articles/1717097-comment-policy){:target="_blank"}.

-This Comment Policy is a place for the author to set the tone of his/her community and lay a foundation for what is acceptable.
+This comment policy is a place for the author to set the tone of his/her community and lay a foundation for what is acceptable.
 They also provide a reference for making moderation decisions.
 If the author ever needs to ban a member or remove a comment, the author will be able to refer those members to the pre-determined community guidelines that they may have failed to follow.

 ## What to consider
 When developing community guidelines, it is good to consider the type of community the author is trying to cultivate.
 Guidelines can cover topics like: